 - Add 2.0 mL, 1.5 mL, 1.0 mL and 0.5 mL of water to the test tubes labelled from A′ to D′ and 0.5 mL, 1.0 mL, 1.5 mL, 2.0 mL and 2.5 mL concentrated HCl respectively in the test tubes A′ to E′ so that total volume of solution in the test tubes is 4 mL.

 - The colour gradually changes from pink to light blue with increasing amounts of hydrochloric acid.
 Record observations in the tables given below.

 Precautions to be taken during the experiment:

 - Use only distilled water.

 - Use a burette or graduated pipette for adding water or solutions.

 - Handle Acetone and alcohol with care, since it is flammable

 |Test Tube||The volume of acetone added||The volume of CoCl2 solution added||The volume of water added||Colour of mixture|

 Study of Equilibrium shift on adding Cl– ions

-- Is it correct to replace aqueous solution of sodium chloride to concentrated HCl?No since Adding concentrated hydrochloric added raises the chloride ion concentration, causing the equilibrium to move to the right.
+Ans: No, since adding concentrated hydrochloric acid raises the chloride ion concentration, causing the equilibrium to move to the right.